 Whatever you do with other people, from organising a party to holding a book club, you have a responsibility to do what you can to make sure people don’t get hurt.
-Doing a risk assessment can help with this.All mentors should be ready to show and discuss their Risk Assessments with parents.
+Doing a risk assessment can help with this.All mentors should be ready to show and discuss their Risk Assessment with learners or parents.

 A risk assessment lists the different hazards that people might encounter whilst taking part in activities run by you.

 Your risk assessment will be useful for you if:

 Everyone involved in activities for your group is aware of it and does what it says

 It is realistic (you actually intend to do the things that you write down)

 Conducting a risk assessment for your group can seem like a big job, and it’s something people often find worrying.
 However, it doesn’t need to be complicated or difficult, and in most cases it is just a matter of common sense.

 Remember, there is no point just having a risk assessment which goes in a drawer somewhere and never gets looked at.
 There is also no point in having one that says you won’t run any activities that might be hazardous, and then just ignoring it because it is too restrictive.